ericfernance/rapidreporter/README.md

 ```

-Multiple calls to `Process` can be changed with each call mutating the row data.
+Multiple calls to `RowProcess` can be changed with each call mutating the row data.

 By default data is output as an html table.
 Other output formats can be added by creating a function with the signature: